roboticsoutreach/smallpeice-docs/docs/tutorials/code-onto-robot.md

 # Getting Code on the Robot

 Getting your code on to the robot is quite simple.
-You will need to put your code on a USB drive which will need to be formatted with either FAT32, exFAT or ext 2-4.
-Upon plugging in the drive or starting up, the robot will run the `robot.py` file found in the root of the drive.
+You will need to put your code on a USB drive which will need to be formatted as either FAT32, exFAT or EXT4.
+Upon plugging in the drive or starting up, the robot will look for a file called `robot.py` and run it.

 To re-run your program, simply remove the USB stick from the robot and plug it back in again and it will restart automatically.